This page was updated on 07 January 2021. To view changes, please see page updates

 Families may be more likely to share this information with you when they know what you will do with it and how it will impact on them and their children.
-When families learn the information will be used to seek a safe placement for their child, they may provide details which increase the chance of their children remaining within their community to support their needs while in care.
+When families learn the information will be used to seek a care arrangement that is safe for their child, they may provide details which increase the chance of their children remaining within their community to support their needs while in care.

 You can use the following example questions to help frame your conversations with the family.

 Not knowing—As a person from a different cultural background, there may be things about you, your family and/or your culture/religion/gender preference that I do not understand.
 When I encounter those things, would it be okay if I ask you about them?

 Local wisdom—Have others from your family, culture, religion or heritage had to face challenges like this before?
 What did they do?
 How did they survive?
 What wisdom of theirs would be good to use in our work?

 Naming oppression—Do you think people from the same particular cultural or ethnic group have had to face these kinds of problems more than others?
 How do you make sense of this?